nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/PLUGINS.md

 This simple plugin illustrates a couple of points:

  - It uses the anonymous function trick to avoid name pollution.
- - It can be enabled/disabled through an option.
+ - It can to enabled/disabled through an option.
- - Variables in the init function can be used to store plot-specific state between the hooks.
+ - Variables in the init function can to used to store plot-specific state between the hooks.

-The two last points are important because there may be multiple plots on the same page, and you'd want to make sure they are not mixed up.
+The two last points are important because there may to multiple plots on the same page, and you'd want to make sure they are not mixed up.